xiangp126/CrossLv/doc/vscode.md

-## VS-Code
+## VSCode

 ### Plugins that I Recommend
 #### Remote - SSH

-Open any folder on a remote machine using SSH and take advantage of VS Code's full feature set
+Open any folder on a remote machine using SSH and take advantage of the full features of VSCode.

 **Greate: same as `sshfs` on Linux**